Icinga/icinga2/doc/11-cli-commands.md

       * pki save-cert (saves another Icinga 2 instance's certificate)
       * pki sign-csr (signs a CSR)
       * pki ticket (generates a ticket)

     Global options:
-      -h [ --help ]          show this help message
-      -V [ --version ]       show version information --color                use VT100 color codes even when stdout is not a terminal
+      -h [ --help ]             show this help message -V [ --version ]          show version information --color                   use VT100 color codes even when stdout is not a terminal
       -D [ --define ] arg       define a constant
       -a [ --app ] arg          application library name (default: icinga) -l [ --library ] arg      load a library
-      -I [ --include ] arg   add include search directory -x [ --log-level ] arg specify the log level for the console log
+      -I [ --include ] arg      add include search directory -x [ --log-level ] arg    specify the log level for the console log.

-    Command options:
+                                The valid value is either debug, notice, information (default), warning, or critical
+      -X [ --script-debugger ]  whether to enable the script debugger

     Report bugs at <https://dev.icinga.org/>
     Icinga home page: <https://www.icinga.org/>

 ## <a id="cli-command-repository"></a> CLI command: Repository

+> **Warning**
+>
+> This CLI command has been deprecated in v2.6 and will be
+> removed in future releases.
+>
+> Make sure to follow the release announcements on the [Icinga website](https://www.icinga.com).

-This command is not supported anymore.
+This command is experimental and not finished as public CLI command.
 Parts of its functionality are used in the [node update-config](11-cli-commands.md#cli-command-node) cli command.

 ## <a id="cli-command-troubleshoot"></a> CLI command: Troubleshoot

 Collects basic information like version, paths, log files and crash reports for troubleshooting purposes and prints them to a file or the console.
 See [troubleshooting](15-troubleshooting.md#troubleshooting-information-required).

 Its output defaults to a file named `troubleshooting-[TIMESTAMP].log` so it won't overwrite older troubleshooting files.

-> **Note**
-> Keep in mind that this tool can not collect information from other icinga2 nodes, you will have to run it on
-> each of one of you instances.
+Keep in mind that this tool can not collect information from other icinga2 nodes, you will have to run it on each of one of you instances.
-> This is only a tool to collect information to help others help you, it will not attempt to fix anything.
+This is only a tool to collect information to help others help you, it will not attempt to fix anything.

     # icinga2 troubleshoot --help
-    icinga2 - The Icinga 2 network monitoring daemon (version: v2.2.0-551-g1d0f6ed)
+    icinga2 - The Icinga 2 network monitoring daemon (version: v2.6.0)

     Usage:
       icinga2 troubleshoot [<arguments>]

+    Collect logs and other relevant information for troubleshooting purposes.

     Global options:
-      -h [ --help ]          show this help message
-      -V [ --version ]	     show version information --color                use VT100 color codes even when stdout is not aterminal -D [ --define ] arg    define a constant
+      -h [ --help ]             show this help message -V [ --version ]          show version information --color                   use VT100 color codes even when stdout is not a terminal
+      -D [ --define ] arg       define a constant
       -a [ --app ] arg          application library name (default: icinga) -l [ --library ] arg      load a library
-      -I [ --include ] arg   add include search directory -x [ --log-level ] arg specify the log level for the console log
+      -I [ --include ] arg      add include search directory -x [ --log-level ] arg    specify the log level for the console log.
+                                The valid value is either debug, notice, information (default), warning, or critical
+      -X [ --script-debugger ]  whether to enable the script debugger

     Command options:
-      -c [ --console ]       print to console instead of file -o [ --output ] arg    path to output file --include-vars         print variables to separate file
+      -c [ --console ]          print to console instead of file -o [ --output ] arg       path to output file --include-objects         Print the whole objectfile (like `object list`) --include-vars            Print all Variables (like `variable list`)
-      --inluce-objects       print object to separate file

     Report bugs at <https://dev.icinga.org/>
     Icinga home page: <https://www.icinga.org/>